Nomeon/shopfloor-viewer/README.md

 ### Install

 Clone this repository and run `npm i`.
-During development `npm run dev` will serve the web application locally, if available on `http://localhost:5000`.
+During development `npm run dev` will serve the web application locally.
 For production, `npm run build` will serve all the files in the `public` folder.
 These files can then be uploaded to a server, as Svelte compiles to vanilla js.

 ### Contents

 - `src/App.svelte`: IFC viewer and the logic behind it
+- `src/Icon.svelte`: Component to serve icons dynamically
+- `src/Help.svelte`: Component which creates the 'help' overlay [IN PROGRESS]
 - `public/global.css`: Styling of the viewer

 ### Functionalities and future implementations